dmartine/TNRIS-workshop/web/wab_deploy.md

 3. Give the template a name, tags, description and save it in your folder of choice and click `OK`.

  * If you have not configured ArcGIS Online to share custom templates you will see the following message.
+Proceed to step 4.
+If you have configured ArcGIS Online to share custom templates Click `here` and proceed to step 7.

  ![succesful export template](./wab_exporttemplate.PNG)